-Doctor of Strategic Leadership Degree
+Online Doctor of Strategic Leadership Degree Overview

 Doctor of Strategic Leadership degree graduates will:

-- Conduct and report research.
+Conduct and report research.

-- Review best practices.
+Review best practices.

-- Select appropriate organizational leadership theories to analyze, explain and predict organizational phenomena.
+Select appropriate organizational leadership theories to analyze, explain and predict organizational phenomena.

-- Conduct and present exegetical and expository study of Scripture to show the Biblical roots of organizational leadership concepts and how they can positively impact global organizations and communities.
+Conduct and present exegetical and expository study of Scripture to show the biblical roots of organizational leadership concepts and how they can positively impact global organizations and communities.

 Conduct and report consulting and/or coaching assistance to a client, improving the client's personal or organizational performance.

-- Write and publish on organizational and leadership development and related topics in popular press publications and applied journals.
+Write and publish on organizational and leadership development and related topics in popular press publications and applied journals.

-- Present on the theoretical and practical concepts of organizational leadership in corporations and nonprofit organizations, and at national and international academic and professional conferences.
+Present on the theoretical and practical concepts of organizational leadership in corporations and nonprofit organizations, and at national and international academic and professional conferences.

-- Identify, evaluate and utilize change management methodologies to positively impact the future of an organization.
+Identify, evaluate and utilize change management methodologies to positively impact the future of an organization.

-- Discern, analyze and report on the effective use of strategic leadership methods across national, cultural and linguistic boundaries.
+Discern, analyze and report on the effective use of strategic leadership methods across national, cultural and linguistic boundaries.

-- Develop a substantive final project that integrates Biblical and global perspectives and evidences a deep understanding of the theory and practice of organizational leadership.
+Develop a substantive final project that integrates biblical and global perspectives and evidences a deep understanding of the theory and practice of organizational leadership.

-DSL Degree Program Polices
+DSL Degree Program Policies

 The faculty and staff of the School of Business & Leadership value students and truly want to see each succeed.
 Throughout the program and when life challenges arise, we want to provide as much support as possible to encourage students to continue on their educational journey and complete their degree.
 Therefore, our Doctor of Strategic Leadership students are assigned a DSL professor to serve as an advisor during the program.